okelada/MSFS-LOD-Maker/README.md

   - Generation parameters are now published almost exhaustively.
   - Both decimation methods and parameters are now adjustable per lod level.
   - There is a results view with the generated vertices and polygons totals.
+    >___The vertices total is not what Asobo uses for LOD, but the accessors count in the gltf file, which also includes the vertex and/or face normals, etc in an indexed manner.___
   - Lod level collections visibility can be managed from the results view.
     >___Excluded content might not show up in the multi-exporter if 'visible_only' filter is active.___
   - A 'Cleanup' function has been added, this will remove all generated lods.